szweibel/javascripting-graduate-student-old/workshop/Javascript.md

 - CSS provides the _style_ of a webpage.
 - JavaScript provides the _functionality_ of a webpage.

-With this in mind, let's dive into the basics of HTML.
+With this in mind, let's go ahead and dive into the basics of HTML.

 ## HTML